kcp-dev/kcp/docs/content/concepts/registering-kubernetes-clusters-using-syncer.md

 to the workspace of the SyncTarget, followed by an auto generated kubernetes APIExport and APIBinding in the same workspace.
 You can then create `foo.bar` in this workspace, or create an APIBinding in another workspace to bind this APIExport.

-To synchronize resource from another existing APIExport in the KCP server, run
+To synchronize resource from another existing APIExport in the KCP server, run:

 ```sh
 kubectl kcp workload sync <mycluster> --syncer-image <image name> --apiexports another-workspace:another-apiexport -o syncer.yaml